 Seminar in History of Art Teaching

-This seminar satisfies a University-wide requirement that all first-time Graduate Student Instructors take a pedagogy course.
-It can be taken concurrently with a first teaching assignment or in the semester before beginning teaching.
-This course is designed for doctoral students in History of Art but is open to students from other programs as well.
+This seminar satisfies a University-wide requirement that all first-time Graduate Student Instructors take a pedagogy course, and it qualifies for the GSI Teaching and Resource Center’s Certificate of Teaching and Learning in Higher Education.
+It can be taken concurrently with a first teaching assignment or in the semester prior to appointment.